thalkz/thalkz.com/pages/philosophy_of_software_design.md

 [Home](/)

-# Notes from A Philosophy of Software Design
+# Notes on Philosophy of Software Design
 * Read in 2024

 My key takeaways from reading "A Philosophy of Software Design" by John Ousterhout.
 Those are mostly quotes from the book.